Montpelier Commission for Recovery and Resilience

-Commissioners will be certified, and the authority established for two years, at which time the efficiency of the effort and implementation results will be evaluated toward a decision on continuing or reforming the initiative.
+Commissioners are certified, and the authority established for two years, at which time the efficiency of the effort and implementation results will be evaluated toward a decision on continuing or reforming the initiative.
 The three organizing entities will work to raise funds toward a two-year budget for the Commission.

-The Commission must represent the community and have the needed expertise to be effective.
-Applicants to participate on the Commission should describe skills related to the following categories: Architecture; Hydrology/Engineering, Environmental Science; Downtown Development; Fundraising (especially related to state and federal resources); Land Use Planning; Property Ownership; Business; Low-income issues; Non-Profit Management; Financing; Clean Energy Development; Housing; Public Health; Resilience Planning and Other pertinent skills.
-Applicants will also be reviewed with a lens of youth and diversity.
+Commissioners were selected by a committee of Montpelier Alive, the Montpelier Foundation, and the City of Montpelier which each have equal weight in appointing members from the public.
+It was clear from the three public forums that the Commission must represent the community and have the needed expertise to be effective.
+The Commission sought applicants with skills related to the following categories: Architecture; Hydrology/Engineering, Environmental Science; Downtown Development; Fundraising (especially related to state and federal resources); Land Use Planning; Property Ownership; Business; Low-income issues; Non-Profit Management; Financing; Clean Energy Development; Housing; Public Health; Resilience Planning and other pertinent skills.